Spring tufa, travertine, and other formations

 Described spring tufa, travertine and other formations

-This category includes very diverse landmarks which have one thing in common: all of them are created by springs which are depositing chemical sediments – silica, carbonates, salt or other chemical compounds.
+This category includes very diverse landmarks which have one thing in common: all of them are created by springs that are depositing chemical sediments – silica, carbonates, salt, or other chemical compounds.

 Tufa, travertine or sinter?

 Tufa formations are very diverse and often – amazing and beautiful.
 Many times tufa is deposited along the waterfalls of the streams formed by springs.
-Such waterfalls sometimes are very high – Anisakan Falls in Burma have a total height of approximately 320 m, all lined with tufa.
+Such waterfalls sometimes are very high – Anisakan Falls in Burma has a total height of approximately 320 m, all lined with tufa.

 Tufa often forms natural barrages – natural dams, turning the spring-fed rivers into a chain of small lakes, divided by tufa dams and linked by waterfalls falling over these dams.
 Such tufa dams have formed such amazing monuments of nature as Plitvice Lakes (Croatia) or Semuc Champey (Guatemala).